angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 ## Notable Inclusions

 :::row{variant=CENTERED}
-Lim-Dul's Vault
+Lim-Dûl's Vault
 Shelldock Isle
 :::

-:card[Lim-Dul’s Vault] - While slow, LDV allows you to find Entomb, a reanimation spell, and Doomsday.
+:card[Lim-Dûl’s Vault] - While slow, LDV allows you to find Entomb, a reanimation spell, and Doomsday.
 Unless :card[Mystical Tutor] gets unbanned (one can dream!), it’s our best option for a tutor that finds both combos.